-- Theory sessions (2.5 ECTS, 25 h).
-These sessions are dedicated to reinforce stratigraphic, sedimentological and Basin Analysis basic knowledge, but also to acquire new strategies related to the study of sedimentary, non-renewable energy resources, and geological processes controlling their genesis. - Laboratory sessions (1.5, 15 h).
-8 two-hour sessions that complement theory sessions. - Fieldwork.
+- Theory sessions (1.7 ECTS, 17 h).
+These sessions are dedicated to reinforce stratigraphic, sedimentological and Basin Analysis basic knowledge, but also to acquire new strategies related to the study of sedimentary, non-renewable energy resources, and geological processes controlling their genesis. - Laboratory sessions (1.8, 18 h).
+Two-hour sessions that complement theory sessions. - Fieldwork.
 (10% of the final mark).
-3 field trips (1 ECTS) related to the study of sedimentary, non-renewable resources in Aragon.
+3 field trips (1.5 ECTS) related to the study of sedimentary, non-renewable resources in Aragon.
 A brief test will be answered after each field trip. - 1.
 Coal deposits associated to transitional sedimentary environments (2 trips/days) - 2.
-Serrablo Natural Gas storage (1 trip/day).

-Assessment tasks:

-- 1. Students who have followed the practice sessions will present the results of two sessions selected by the teacher.
+Serrablo Natural Gas storage (1 trip/day). - Assessment tasks: - 1.
+Students who have followed the practice sessions will present the results of two sessions selected by the teacher.
 (30% of the final mark). - 2.
-Bibliographic essay (in pairs) focused on an oil basin and oral presentation (30% of the final mark) focused on an oil basin using PowerPoint for oral presentation (30% of the final mark) including the petroleum system and geological factors controlling the existence of the oil field. - 3.
+Bibliographic essay (in pairs) focused on an oil basin and oral presentation (30% of the final mark) focused on an oil basin using PowerPoint (or similar) for oral presentation (30% of the final mark) including the petroleum system and geological factors controlling the existence of the oil field. - 3.
 Short answer questions about field work (10% of the final mark).

-4. Exam (3 hours).
+• 4.
+Exam (3 hours).
 Written exam focussed on theoretical and practice lectures (30 % of the final mark; a minimum mark of 4 is necessary for passing the exam).

-Autonomous work and study
+• Autonomous work and study

 Teaching and assessment activities will be carried out on site for as long and as much as possible.
-This scenario could change if safety regulations related to the covid19 crisis recommended online activities.
+This scenario could change if recommnended by safety regulations.